Versatile Features, No Gimmicks

 Settings > Appearance > Design theme

 To quote a text message, tap and hold it until the context menu appears.
 There, tap the quotation mark icon, and the quoted message will show up above the text input field.
-(On Android, you can also swipe right to quote a message.)
-You can then compose and send your message like you usually would.
+You can also swipe right to quote a message.
+Then, compose and send your message like you usually would.
 In the chat, the quoted message is indented and prepended to your new message so that it’s evident what you are referring to.

 It’s not possible to set up a Threema ID on multiple devices at the same time.
-You can, however, use Threema Web to connect to the device on which your Threema ID is set up.
+You can, however, use the desktop app or the web client to connect to the device on which your Threema ID is set up.

 The only way to use Threema simultaneously on multiple devices is to set up different Threema IDs on each device and create groups containing those IDs as well as the desired chat partner’s ID.
 Learn more…